mpacer/jupytercon2018/config/proposal.md

     - examples of how to enable and disable labextensions

-MP: Darian, I wasn't sure what all you would want to cover as concrete examples, so I wrote a few things that came to mine
+MP: Darian, I wasn't sure what all you would want to cover as concrete examples, so I wrote a few things that came to mind as things I'd want to know.

 ## Who is this presentation for?